Canadian Cannabis - 12 Months of National Cannabis Legalization Update

 As the world watches, Canada is closing in on one year of cannabis legalization and there’s a lot that’s happened over the course of this last year.
 No one could expect that the CEO of a major LP is ousted, an LP itself lost its cultivation License nor that the black market is still going strong – wait people did predict that one…this and more on today’s podcast.

-There have been a few upsets and downsides to the legalization process as the year has progressed, but things are still moving along at a really rapid pace.
+There have been a few upsets and downsides to the Canadian cannabis legalization process as the year has progressed, but things are still moving along at a really rapid pace.
 Stores have opened, online sales are going strong, and people seem happy, but all is not roses and sweet smells in the land of adult use Canadian cannabis.

 Many cannabis advocates have worked with the Canadian government to get past cannabis convictions overturned, since its not a crime.
 And the government announced in the summer that pardons are now available for Canadians convicted of simple cannabis possession.
 The introduced bill C93 which enables Canadians to obtain a free, no wait pardon for simple possession of cannabis.